Sedillo offers scenic seclusion just outside Albuquerque

 1/2

-Albuquerque and Moriarty-Edgewood school systems cover this area
+Albuquerque and Moriarty-Edgewood school systems cover the area

-The Albuquerque Public Schools system carries a B-plus grade on Niche and serves the western half of Sedillo.
+The Albuquerque Public Schools system has a B-plus grade on Niche and serves the western half of Sedillo.
 The southern and western portions of the community are zoned for the B-rated Moriarty-Edgewood School District.
-Those in Albuquerque Public Schools attend the B-plus-rated A. Montoya Elementary, A-minus-rated Roosevelt Middle and B-rated Manzano High.
+Those in Albuquerque Public Schools attend A. Montoya Elementary, which has a B-plus grade.
+They move on to A-minus-rated Roosevelt Middle and B-rated Manzano High.
 Manzano includes an integrated Student Growth Center, where students can get tutoring, play games and socialize after school twice a week.

-Students in the Moriarty-Edgewood School District go to the B-rated Route 66 Elementary, A-minus-rated Edgewood Middle and B-minus-rated Moriarty High, where they can take courses in agriculture, technology and modern arts.
+Students in the Moriarty-Edgewood School District attend Route 66 Elementary, which has a B rating, and Edgewood Middle, which is A-minus-rated.
+Moriarty High has a B-minus grade and offers courses in agriculture, technology and modern arts.

 Many athletic programs are offered for rising athletes at the Manzano High School.